tylersai/mit-dynamo-direct/README.md

 # mit-dynamo-direct
-An Ionic app that performs CRUD directly on AWS DynamoDB usind aws-sdk
+An Ionic app that performs CRUD directly on AWS DynamoDB using aws-sdk